 Do unforeseeable factory downtime and the costs of such surprises annoy you?
 Do such maintenance breaks negatively impact your production schedule and the satisfaction of your clients?
 Would you like to get rid of these problems?
-It’s possible with a maintenance program that covers the whole precast plant of yours.
+It’s possible with a preventive maintenance program that covers the whole precast plant.
 Let’s take a look at why such a program makes a big difference to your precast business.

 First things first

 Also, it’s important to have trained staff that knows how to use the machinery and knows when something is not working as it should be.
-For example, a well-trained employee knows when they hear an unusual sound when casting, and understands that, the casting should be stopped and the machine checked immediately.
-If production is continued without any check-ups, it is likely that you may face a longer production stop due to machine breakdown even though the problems could have been avoided with simple adjustments.
-Prevention is cheaper than repair; hence the machinery should always be kept in a good condition.
+For example, a well-trained employee knows when they hear an unusual sound.
+They understand that the casting should be stopped and the machine checked immediately.
+If production is continued without any check-ups, it is likely that you face a machine breakdown and a production stop, even if originally only some simple adjustments were needed.
+Prevention is always cheaper than repair; hence the machinery should be kept in a good condition.

 But daily check-ups are not enough to avoid production downtime.
 A well-planned maintenance program is needed to keep the machinery up-to-date for years to come.

-Do you have a maintenance program for your precast plant?
-During the nearly 60 years in the precast business, we have learned that having an efficient maintenance program is the key for cost-efficient production.
-Thus, we recommend that you create one for your plant if you don’t have one in place already.
-Think about it: if an extruder, for example, breaks down in the middle of a casting bed, you will be paying for your employees for standing and, waiting for the machinery guys to finish their job.
-It’s not cheap – and when you can finally start casting again, you need to prepare the beds again, which also creates unnecessary costs.
+Do you have a preventive maintenance program for your precast plant?
+During the 60 years in the precast business, we have learnt that having an efficient maintenance program is the key for cost-efficient production.
+Thus, if you don’t have it in place already, we recommend that you create one now.
+It’s not cheap if an extruder breaks down in the middle of a casting bed.
+You will be paying for your employees just to stand and wait for the machinery guys to finish their job.
+And when you can finally start casting, you need to prepare the beds again, which also adds to costs.

-When you have an efficient maintenance program in place, you will avoid all these costs.
-For example, a maintenance break of an extruder can be scheduled so that all necessary casting is conducted with another machine while one is being maintained.
-You can also ensure that a trained maintenance team and tools are available when needed.
+When you have an efficient preventive maintenance program in place, you will avoid such a situation.
+Instead, you can schedule a maintenance break for an extruder to a time when all necessary casting can be conducted with another machine.
+You can also ensure that a trained maintenance team and tools are available.
 During the maintenance, the machine can also be adjusted if needed, according to the casting requirements.
 We are happy to give you advice about how to go about it, or a ready-made program through our service agreements.

 We have made some recommendations for maintenance in the Elematic equipment owner’s manuals.
 You have received them in print format, but they can also be accessed online through the spare parts web shop – E-shop.
 However, these recommendations are only general guidelines, because each factory is different and, for example, used stone materials affect the durability of the parts differently.